manikrathee/faraday-data-processor/MYSQL_SETUP.md

 # MySQL Database Setup

-This document explains how to set up MySQL database support for the Faraday Data Processor.
+This document explains how to set up MySQL database support for the M Data Processor.

 ## Prerequisites